Akrielz/Reinforcement-Learning-HF/README.md

 ## Unit 1 Bonus

-Unit 1 Bonus is about getting to use the environemnt from ML-Agents to train an agent to play the game "Huggy the Dog", which has as goal to collect as many sticks as possible.
+Unit 1 Bonus is about getting to use the environment from ML-Agents to train an agent to play the game "Huggy the Dog", which has as goal to collect as many sticks as possible.

 Here is a video with the AI playing the game:

 https://user-images.githubusercontent.com/34741250/217324570-1f4d94cf-de0a-4941-b494-b4825698a821.mp4

+## Unit 2

+Unit 2 is about learning how Q-Learning works, and how to use it to train an agent to play the game Taxi-v3, which has as goal to pick up a passenger at one location and drop them off at another.
+Similarly, we are using it on the game Frozen Lake, which has as goal to reach the goal state without falling into a hole.

+Here is a video with the AI playing Taxi-v3:

+Here is a video with the AI playing Frozen Lake: